Look Who's Talking about Texas History

 Ponder Polygamist’s Move

-Floyd County Texas -- Residents and officials of this small Texas community are concerned about the declining population experienced since the 1980 but even more concerned about the impact polygamist Samuel Fischer’s family will have on their community.
+Hale and Floyd County Texas -- Residents and officials of the small Texas community of Lockney are concerned about the declining population experienced since the 1980 but even more concerned about the impact polygamist Samuel Fischer’s family will have on their community.

-The Warren Jeffs’ follower plans to move his Utah cabinet making company, two wives and twenty four children to west Texas and local residents are worried others will follow.
+Warren Jeffs’ followers plan to move Fisher's Utah cabinet making company, two wives and twenty four children to west Texas and local residents are worried others will follow.
 Fischer’s supporters claim the polygamist would bring as many as 100 much-needed jobs to the area but many here say Fischer is no godsend, and the economic boost he promises the community is not worth the cost.

 Fischer is a member of the Fundamentalist Church of Jesus Christ of Latter Day Saints, a renegade offshoot of the Mormon Church.
 The FLDS is ruled by their prophet, Warren Jeffs, who was recently arrested in Las Vegas, Nevada, on warrants out of Arizona and Utah on four total counts of Rape of a Child, stemming from his practice of arranging child marriages to older men.
 Jeffs was on the FBI's 10 Most Wanted List and featured on America's Most Wanted TV show.

 In Lockney, people worry that Fischer is paving the way for thousands of Jeffs’ followers now living in Utah and Arizona.
-Fisher already has a contract on the 176,000-square-foot industrial complex that once produced farm implements under the Tye Company banner.
+Fisher already has a contract on the Tye Company's 176,000-square-foot industrial complex that once produced farm implements.

 Fischer’s company, Westwood Products, currently employs about 20 people in Hildale Utah to make custom cabinets for high-end homes.
 He says he will rename it Techsun when it moves to Texas.